-While your job description doesn’t have to report absolutely everything about the job and company, it’s important to find the right balance between enough information and too much.
-Finding the right balance means qualified candidates can determine if they’re a good fit for the role before applying.
+While your job description doesn’t have to include absolutely everything about the job and company, it’s important to find the right balance between enough information and too much.
+Finding the right balance helps candidates determine if they’re a good fit for the role – and the company – before applying.
 Start with general, high-level information about the role and company, so you can weed out anyone who isn’t right right fit before they dive into more specific information about the role.
 Here are our suggestion sections to include, in order.

 - Job title and location, department, full or part time, company name